jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 ### ghg-todo.py
 Compare two inventories and list missing time series from the current inventory, time series already in current inventory and UIDs not found.
-This sample command assumes that 2021 inventory is copied to *2021crf* directory and the current 2022 inventory in *crf* directory.
+This sample command assumes that 2021 inventory is copied to *2021crf* directory and the current 2022 inventory is in *crf* directory.
 The output excel file is GHGToDo2022.xlsx:

 	(lukeghg) prompt% convertutf8.py -f '2021crf/LU*.csv'
 	(lukeghg) prompt% ghg-todo.py -f1 '2021crf/LU*.csv' -f2 'crf/LU*.csv' \